eebasadre20/flow/README.md

 ### Exceptions

-When an exception is raised during during execution, but a handler can rescue, it causes a failure instead.
+When an exception is raised during execution, but a handler can rescue, it causes a failure instead.

 Otherwise, an unhandled exception will raise through both the Operation and Flow.
 `